Slam Poetry Competition

 DATES & LOCATION

-Each poem must be original (i.e., contestants who progress to round three must perform three different poems).
-Poems must be memorized (no notes or “cheat sheets”).
+Each poem must be original (i.e., contestants must perform three different poems).
+Poems must be memorized (no notes).
 No foul language, vulgarity, or slander, or contestants will be DISQUALIFIED.
 No props, music, or costumes allowed.
-Judges will consider interpretation of this year's theme, "grandiose and oversaturated," when judging poems.
+Judges will consider interpretation of this year's theme, "What it means to be me,"

-Registration for the 2020 Slam Poetry Scholarship Competition is now closed.
+Registration and Upload for the 2021 Slam Poetry Scholarship Competition:

 To see our 2019 winners, click here!